 Rafael has gone on to win two more No-Gi World titles (2011 & 2013), winning his third on the same day as his 2nd Black Belt, James Puopolo, who won his first Black Belt No-Gi World title.
 In 2012, Rafael was a part of Professional Jiu-Jitsu history when he was victorious in the first ever Metamoris event.
 Rafael defeated Kayron Gracie with his famous Kimura technique earning him the submission of the night award.
 In 2013, Rafael made history in Brazil once again, this time winning the prestigious Black Belt Absolute division at the Brazilian Nationals, crowning him the best in Brazil.
 Rafael won 3 of his 5 matches in the absolute by submission, with a Kimura in the semi-finals and finals.
 At that moment, not only did Rafael become a 2-time Brazilian National Champion, but he achieved a much greater accomplishment as the first non-Brazilian to ever win a major Black Belt Absolute title.
 Later in 2013, Rafael led the largest team of Americans to ever compete at the ADCC Submission Wrestling World Championships.
 Rafael, along with his team, made history at the event as an American team with a member in 4 of the 5 weight classes.
 Three of them were able to reach the final four in their categories with Lovato earning the Silver medal.
 It was a performance that will never be forgotten.

 Being a True Martial Artist is something Rafael has always felt strongly about, which took his journey to the MMA cage.
-In his first two years, Rafael amassed a perfect 9-0 record and became the #1 Middleweight contender in 2018 after a submission win over John Salter.
+In his first three years, Rafael amassed a perfect 10-0 record and became the Bellator Middleweight World Champion in 2019 after defeating Gegard Mousasi for the belt.